knapiontek/trend/README.md

 # TODO

-- Create scheduler based on aiohttp
+- Create scheduler/flask/gunicorn
-- Negative filter for the table
+- exchanges/symbols to arangodb
-- New column to show that verification pass
+- improve log for ./run.py
 - Make strategies and present them
-- pass or yes should be replaced with checkbox in boolean columns
+- "pass" or "yes" should be replaced with checkbox in boolean columns

 # Road Map